vkorotkine/DPGSolver/README.md

 - Gmsh
 - Paraview

-Follow the instructions in [SETUP][SETUP] regarding additional requirements for running the code:
+Follow the instructions in [SETUP](SETUP.md) regarding additional requirements for running the code:
 - Mesh generation

+Please follow the [style guidelines](STYLE.md) when making additions to the code.

 ## Code Status